ITU-BDSA2024-GROUP19/Chirp/docs/report.md

 Below is an illustration of how our two workflows interact with different github action triggers.

-We have two workflows:
+We have three workflows:

 - _`build_and_test`_ makes sure the program builds and tests locally.
+- _`github-auto-release-WebApp`_ handles new releases of _Chirp!_, and deploys them to Azure
 - _`bdsa2024group19chirprazordeploy`_ handles deployment to Azure.

-If a pull request is triggered our build_and_test workflow is activated.
+If a pull request is triggered our _`build_and_test`_ workflow is activated.
-If a push to main is triggered both workflows are activated sequentially.
+If a tag is added to the main branch the _`github-auto-release-WebApp`_ is triggered If a push to main is triggered both the _`build_and_test`_ and _`bdsa2024group19chirprazordeploy`_ workflows are activated sequentially.
-Both of our workflows run on a local Ubuntu instance, that is created at the start of the workflow.
+All of our workflows run on a local Ubuntu instance, that is created at the start of the workflow.
-Both the workflows checks out our code base, sets up .NET8 and runs a dotnet restore, build and test.
+All the workflows checks out our code base, sets up .NET8 and runs a dotnet restore, build and test.
-The deployment workflow then deploys the newly build application to Azure.
-Note that this workflow is only triggered on a push to main.
+The deployment and release workflow then deploys the newly build application to Azure.
+Finally the release workflow creates a new github release with the necessary files.

 ![Illustration of _Chirp! build, test and deployment workflows as a UML activity diagram.](images/github-actions.png)